Charles N. Kahn III: Health reform debates

-Career
+Retirement and later career

+In June 2025, Kahn announced that he would retire as FAH president and CEO effective December 31, 2025, after leading the organization for 24 years.
+He was succeeded by Charlene MacDonald, who had led the FAH's lobbying and public affairs operations and became CEO on January 1, 2026.

+In 2026, Kahn joined the American Enterprise Institute as a visiting senior fellow, where his work focuses on health care policy and payment reform.
+He concurrently serves as a senior visiting fellow at KFF, where he hosts the podcast KFF's Business of Health with Chip Kahn, and as a nonresident senior scholar at the University of Southern California's Schaeffer Center for Health Policy & Economics.
+He is a founding member and co-chair of the Future of Health, an international collaborative of senior health care leaders.

+Kahn has served as an adjunct professor of health policy and management at Tulane University since 2021, and has taught health policy at Johns Hopkins University, Tulane University, and George Washington University.
+His writing on health policy and performance measurement has appeared in journals including Health Affairs and NEJM Catalyst Innovations in Care Delivery.

-Kahn is the co-chair on the strategy-setting Coordinating Committee of the NQF's Measure Applications Partnership, which was established under the Affordable Care Act to advise the federal Department of Health and Human Services on selecting measures for public reporting and performance-based healthcare payment programs.
-Additionally, he has served as a member of the Governing Board of the National Quality Forum (NQF), where he helps build consensus on national priorities for healthcare quality reform and the standards for measuring and reporting on quality.
+While at FAH, Kahn was the co-chair of the strategy-setting Coordinating Committee of the NQF's Measure Applications Partnership, which was established under the Affordable Care Act to advise the federal Department of Health and Human Services on selecting measures for public reporting and performance-based healthcare payment programs.
+Additionally, he served on the Governing Board of the National Quality Forum (NQF), where he helped build consensus on national priorities for healthcare quality reform and the standards for measuring and reporting on quality.

-Kahn also is a founding principal of the Hospital Quality Alliance (HQA), a private–public partnership that he helped to initiate.
-The HQA is a national private–public collaboration focused on improving hospital quality and making comparative quality information available to the public through the Hospital Compare website.
+Kahn was a founding principal of the Hospital Quality Alliance (HQA), a private–public partnership that he helped initiate.

 Recognition

-Becker’s Hospital Review said Kahn was one of the top 10 most powerful people to know in healthcare.
-The Hill newspaper listed Kahn as one of Washington, D.C.’s top lobbyists for 16 consecutive years.
+Kahn appeared on Modern Healthcares annual "100 Most Influential People in Healthcare" list every year since 2022.
+The Hill newspaper listed Kahn as "one of Washington, D.C.’s top lobbyists" for 16 consecutive years.

-In 2001, Tulane University's School of Public Health and Tropical Medicine gave Kahn its "Champion of Public Health Award," and Tulane University's Department of Health Systems Management said he was him as one of its "most important alumni."
+He received Tulane University's Champion of Public Health Award in 2001, the B'nai B'rith National Healthcare Award in 2016. and the Tulane University School of Public Health and Tropical Medicine "Outstanding Alumni Award" in 2019.